Maumagnaguagno/HyperTensioN/README.md

 Since we test for explicit goals only after the plan has been found with a sequence of tasks, a failure is considered enough proof to try other orderings, not other unifications with the same sequence of tasks.

 ## ToDo's
-- Debugger (why is the planner not returning this plan?)
+- Debugger (why is the planner not returning the expected plan?)
 - Extensions documentation
 - More tests